Xanthognarh/WebWidgets/README.md

 - `!hideoverlay`: Hides the overlay
 - `!overlaypos pos [offset-x] [offset-y]`: Moves the overlay to pos (Numpad) and optionally offset by the given values
 - `!overlayscale scale`: Scale the overlay [default: 1]
+- `!overlaycolor background [font]`: Set the color using CSS Color values e. g. #RRGGBBAA #RRGGBB rgba(255,255,255,1) blue

+You can create a table by using "|" to divide the cells and "\" for a new row.